BCS SGAI

 Evolutionary Optimization of Autonomous Agents for Decreasing Resource Intensity on Geographically Located Interdependent Task Sets

-M.Fyvie and A.-C. Zavoianu (Robert Gordon University, UK), J.A.W.McCall (Robert Gordon University, UK & PlanSea Solutions, UK)
+M.Fyvie and A.-C. Zavoianu (Robert Gordon University, UK), J.A.W.McCall (Robert Gordon University, UK and PlanSea Solutions, UK)

 Explaining Recommender Systems’ Performance via User Behaviour Patterns